A Bayesian framework for functional calibration of expensive computational models through non-isometric matching: General setting: a Bayesian model for calibration

-We consider a physical system that operates according to a set of (possibly unknown) physical laws.
-In this system, we assume there is a functional relationship between a group of features and an output.
-The physical system has an \textit{input variable} denoted by $x\in\mathbb{R}$.
-Input variables represent those values that can be observed or specified.
-As such, the vector of input variables are also called control variables.
-We also assume that once in the physical system the control variables are set (either observed or specified), the physical process generates a real valued \textit{response}.
-However, the response is not merely a function of those control variables, but a function of both the control variables and parameters $\theta\in\mathbb{R}$.
-The latter denotes those features of the physical systems that are either hard to measure or control.
-Hence, to express this functional relationship we denote the response as $y^p(x;\theta)$.
-Likewise, we denote the output of the computational model by $y^c(x,\theta)$, although here, $\theta$ is also an input argument.
-An example of such a complex system is PVA-treated buckypaper fabrication, where we are interested in finding the relation between the input variable PVA amount and the response, namely the buckypaper tensile strength.
-Here, the percentage of PVA absorbed is a calibration parameter, since it cannot be measured in the physical system.
+Consider a physical system that operates according to a set of (possibly unknown) physical laws.
+In this system, there is a functional relationship between a group of features and the response (output).
+We call those features of the system that can be measured and specified as inputs of the physical system as \emph{control variables}, and denote the vector of these variables by $\mathbf{x} \in \rl^{d^x}$.
+We assume that we obtain data for the physical system by conducting \emph{physical experiments}: once the control variables are set (either observed or specified) in the physical system, the physical process $\mathcal{F}^p$ generates a real-valued response $y^p$, that is $y^p=\mathcal{F}^p(\mathbf{x})$.

-Note that, assuming our computational model is constructed according to the laws governing the physical system, in a computational model the same concepts hold: we have a ``system'' whose structure is determined by the interactions between some input/control variables and parameters.
-However, since in a computer code we are not restricted to measuring any physical features, we can set the values of both $x$ and $\theta$ arbitrarily.